mariamqco/michelangelo/README.md

-This is a web page made with html, css and javascript that shows the most basic information of the artist Miguel Angel Buonarroti (Michelangelo).
+This is a page made with html, css and javascript that shows the most basic information of the artist Miguel Angel Buonarroti (Michelangelo).